CREATE USER

 The

-CREATE USERcommand holds a global lock on the cluster until the processing of the command is completed.See Cluster Level Locks for more info. -
+CREATE USERcommand holds a global lock on the cluster until the processing of the command is completed.Refer to Cluster Level Locks for more information. -

 Examples

-The following example demonstrates how to add a new user and grant it the SELECT privilege on all tables in the mydb database:
+The following example demonstrates how to add a new user and grant the

-The following example demonstrates how to create a resource pool and assign it to a new user along with controlling the login attempts"
+The following example demonstrates how to create a resource pool and assign it to a new user in addition to controlling the login attempts: